crizant/change_notifier_builder/README.md

 # change_notifier_builder

-A widget whose content stays synced with a [`ChangeNotifier`](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).
+A widget builder whose content stays synced with one or more [`ChangeNotifier`](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html)s.

 ## What is this?